darthgart/darthgart/README.md

 <img src="banner_dg.jpg"></img>
 <p align="right"> <img src="https://komarev.com/ghpvc/?username=darthgart&label=Profile%20views&color=0e75b6&style=flat" alt="darthgart" /> </p>
 <h1 align="center">Bienvenidos a mi perfil 🙋‍♂️ </h1>
-<h5 align="justify>Hello 👋!
-My name is Edgar, I currently live in Tarragona and I am a student of Higher Technician in Multiplatform Applications Development since 2022 🧑‍💻.
-I've been a technology enthusiast for as long as I can remember.
-As an eternal curious, I enjoy exploring new trends, devices and applications, and I'm always excited to learn and share everything related to the digital world and my professional career 👾.
+<h5 align="justify">Hello👋!
+I'm Edgar, a student of Multiplatform Application Development since 2022.
+My passion for technology has led me to explore new trends, devices and applications.
+I'm always excited to learn and share everything related to the digital world and my professional career👾.
-<br/><br/>
-Pero mi interés no se limita únicamente a la tecnología, el arte también juega un papel importante en mi vida 👨‍🎨.
-Me encanta explorar diversas formas de expresión artística, ya sea a través de la pintura 🖌️, la música 🎸 o tatuajes 💉🗿.
-Además, soy un apasionado de las artes marciales, llevo practicando Taekwondo 🥋 desde los 4 años.
-Actualmente soy Cinturón negro 2º Dan por la RFE de Taewkondo, una disciplina que no solo me ha brindado condecoraciones, habilidades físicas y defensa personal 🤜💥🤛, sino también valiosas lecciones como son la perseverancia, el respeto y el autocontrol, estos valores son mi filosofía de vida 🧘‍♂️.
-<br/><br/>
-Por otro lado, mi espíritu aventurero me lleva a disfrutar de los deportes de montaña y mar.
-Salir de ruta con mi bicicleta por el monte 🚵, disfutar de un buen día de nieve bajando por una ladera en plena temporada de ski 🏂 o simplemente estar en contacto con la naturaleza flotando sobre un paddle surf 🏄‍♂️ es una fuente de inspiración y bienestar para mí 🏞️.
+<br></br>
+Besides technology, art is also an important part of my life.
+I love exploring different forms of artistic expression, such as painting, music and tatuajes👨‍🎨.
+I am also passionate about martial arts and have been practising Taekwondo 🥋 since I was 4 years old.
+I am currently 2nd Dan Black Belt by the RFE of Taekwondo, and this discipline has taught me valuable lessons such as perseverance, respect and self-control, which are my philosophy of life 🧘‍♂️.
+<br></br>
+I also enjoy mountain and sea sports.
+Cycling in the mountains 🚵, snowboarding 🏂 or paddle surfing 🏄‍♂️ in contact with nature are sources of inspiration and well-being for me 🏞️.
 </h5>
 <h2 align="center"> 🕹️ TECNOLOGÍAS </h2>
 <h5 align="left">Estos son los lenguajes y herramientas que he implementado en algunos de mis proyectos 📲 :</h5>